diggahdee/diggahdee.github.io/_drafts/study-the-subject/1-corinthian/1-corinthians-12-14.md

 # The Ask...
 ## Find examples of, "the love" defined in 1 Corinthian 13:4-12 in the old testament.

 1 Corinthians 13:4-12 is probably one of the most recognized verses of scripture on love, but is this a New Testament concept or is this "love" expressed in the Old Testament?
-Let'take a look.
+Let's take a look.

 <span class="scripture">
 > **1 Corinthian 13:4-12 ESV**